dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlWaitForAG/README.md

   to run the cmdlet Get-ClusterGroup.

 ## Known issues

-* This resource evaluates if the Windows Failover Cluster role/group has been created.
-But the Windows Failover Cluster role/group is created before the Availability Group is in a ready state.
-When the Windows Failover Cluster role/group is found the resource will wait one more time according to the value of `RetryIntervalSec` before returning.
-There is currently no check to validate that the Availability Group was successfully created and is in a ready state.
-A workaround is instead use [`WaitForAny`](https://docs.microsoft.com/en-us/powershell/scripting/dsc/reference/resources/windows/waitforanyresource?view=powershell-7) resource.
-This is being tracked in [issue #1569](https://github.com/dsccommunity/SqlServerDsc/issues/1569).

 All issues are not listed here, see [here for all open issues](https://github.com/dsccommunity/SqlServerDsc/issues?q=is%3Aissue+is%3Aopen+in%3Atitle+SqlWaitForAG).